Twisted Pair (TP1)

-Since there is no wiring involved installing RF devices is obviously quit easy and is therefore, especially for push buttons, considered as a useful extension to TP1.
+Since there is no wiring involved installing RF devices is obviously quite easy and is therefore, especially for push buttons, considered as a useful extension to TP1.
 In principle a KNX installation can entirely exist out of RF devices, but this is not considered useful, especially for actuators.

 An RF device can only communicate with another RF device if they belong to the same RF domain.
 An RF domain is a collection of RF devices with the same RF domain address.
 The RF domain address is an RF device parameter, which can be set via ETS.
 A KNX installation can contain several RF domains.